-21 Web Directories That Still Have Value in 2019
+21 Web Directories That Still Have Value

 If you want customers to find your business, you need to be on Yelp – and you need to be getting positive reviews.

-As of September 2018, the site claims 171 million reviews and 69 million monthly desktop users.
+As of March 2020, the site claims 211 million reviews and 35 million monthly mobile app users.

 9. Foursquare